Spitzer observations of SN 2014J and properties of mid-IR emission in Type Ia supernovae: Constraints on emission from CS dust

-$Q_{\nu}(a)$ is the absorption efficiency and the dust bulk (volume) density, $\rho \approx 2-3\,\mathrm{g\,cm}^{-3}$ depending on grain composition.
 Since we do not know the nature of the SN~Ia progenitor systems and their potential dust production mechanisms, we will consider separate scenarios of either silicate or graphite grains of radius $a=0.1\,\mu$m and a mixture of silicate and graphitic grains of different sizes (MW3.1) that reproduce the standard $R_V=3.1$ Milky Way dust properties \citep[described in][]{drainelee1984,laordraine1993,weingartnerdraine2001}.

-In what follows, we treat the low-reddening SNe 2011fe and 2012cg as mid-IR templates of a SN~Ia, to put limits on any possible excess emission from CS dust around the highly-reddened SNe 2014J, 2006X and 2007le.
+In what follows, we assume that the low-reddening SNe 2011fe and 2012cg represent the intrinsic IR flux from a SN~Ia (dashed lines in Fig.~\ref{fig:lightcurves}), to put limits on any additional excess emission from CS dust around the reddened SNe 2014J, 2006X and 2007le.
 Taking both instrumental noise and distance modulus uncertainties into account, the differences between the reddened and un-reddened SNe are not statistically significant.
-Hence, we compute $3\sigma$ upper limits on the dust temperature and mass for SN\,2014J (red contours in Fig.~\ref{fig:contour_14J}) as well as for other SNe (red contours in Fig.~\ref{fig:contour_gra_sne}).
+Hence, we compute $3\sigma$ upper limits on $F_{\rm dust} = F_{\rm red~SN} - F_{\rm unred.~SN}$ from the {\it Spitzer} data, and use Eq.~1 to constrain the dust temperature and mass for SN\,2014J ($4.5\mu$m limits shown as red contours in Fig.~\ref{fig:contour_14J}) as well as for other SNe ($4.5\mu$m limits shown as red contours in Fig.~\ref{fig:contour_gra_sne}).
+The $3.6\,\mu$m limits are comparable, but slightly less constraining than those obtained from the $4.5\,\mu$ data.
 We complement this with a similar analysis using $K-$band data of SNe 2014J and 2006X (green contours in Fig.~\ref{fig:contour_gra_sne}).